SinJK/VLC-Converter-DL/README.md

 4. At the end of the download, the script will check for possible duplicates songs.
 5. The vlc converter process will start.

-## Requirements
-You will need [youtube-dl](https://github.com/rg3/youtube-dl) and VLC to get it work.
-Please be sure that VLC is stored in the C:\programfiles folder.

-Be sure to add the path of youtube-dl.exe at the line beginning with "&"
 ## What's next ?
 **_First_**
 I know the code is messy, i'm planning on some code management asap.